microsoft/winget-cli/doc/specs/#2697 - PowerShell DSC resources.md

 *SID (Key)*

 DSC resources require a key that is a string, a signed/unsigned integer, or Enum types.
 The key must be unique per resource, but we only expect to have one winget user settings resource in a session.
 To resolve this, we can use the SID of the current user as the key.
 This will also allow a future implementation where an administrator sets different user settings for different users.
-For now, we won't expect people to set this, we will do it internally.
+For now, we won't expect people to set this and we will use an empty string as the current user's SID.

 *Action*